Ecuador presidential candidate Fernando Villavicencio assassinated at campaign event – KION546

 Rising violence

+President Lasso dissolved the opposition-led congress in May, paving the way for early elections.
+He had faced an impeachment vote over accusations from opposition legislators of embezzlement before he took office, which he denies.

-The assassination comes as Ecuador struggles with a deteriorating security crisis fueled by drug trafficking and a turf war between rival criminal organizations.
+Calls for his resignation had grown louder in recent months as the country is engulfed by a cost-of-living crisis and a deteriorating security crisis fueled by drug trafficking and a turf war between rival criminal organizations.

 Once known as the “isla de paz” – an island of peace – the Andean country has in recent years reported some of the highest homicide rates in the region.